bashrootshell/scan-dns-openresolvers/README.md

 Python3 DNS Open Resolver Scanner

-It was written in pure python3 and using the low level networking interface in Python's core.
+It was written in pure python3 and using the low-level networking interface in Python's core.